-- All students are expected to attend every class, to arrive on time, to come having completed the readings and discussion questions or other assignments, and to participate in class discussion, small group activities and role-plays.
-Please bring a cell phone for interactive polling exercises.
-Class participation includes making an effort to learn and practice the skills of dialogue and deliberation.
-(5 pts first half of semester and 5 pts second half) - You will have the opportunity to facilitate one of the class discussions on the readings.
-(4 pts.) - A portion of your participation grade (1 pt) will be based upon attending office hours with the peer mentor and/or instructor at least once.
-You may particularly want to meet with her or him to get feedback on your draft discussion guide
+- The classroom is our living laboratory, so your informed and active participation in class is vital.
+All students are expected to attend every class, to arrive on time, to come having completed the readings and discussion questions or other assignments, and to participate actively in class discussion and small-group activities.
+You should bring the readings to class, and also a cell phone for interactive polling exercises.
+Through active class participation you will learn and practice the skills of dialogue and deliberation.
+(5 pts first half of semester and 5 pts second half) - You will have the opportunity to design and facilitate one of the class discussions on the readings.
+Designing and facilitating group processes are important skills to learn and practice in this course, and an opportunity to reflect deeply on the readings.
+(4 pts.) - A portion of your participation grade (1 pt) will be based upon attending office hours with the instructor or course assistant at least once.
+You will particularly want to meet to get feedback on your draft discussion guide, and also to get feedback on your proposed process design and questions for facilitating the class discussion of the readings.